Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Related Work

 \subsection{Computing and Communicating Uncertainty}

 There are various techniques for computing and communicating {\em uncertainty} in AI predictions, such as using gauges, percentages, highlights, discretization, and deferring to the user (e.g., withholding uncertain predictions)~\cite{wang-elsevier2021,dhami-elsevier2022}.
 Post hoc calibration methods and auxiliary models can also be used to compute and improve uncertainty scores~\cite{guo-pmlr2017,niculescu-icml2005,jiang-tacl2021}.
 However, it is unclear how these techniques from classification-like tasks can be applied to generative tasks or the specific scenario of AI-powered code completion.
 This lack of generalization may be due to differences in the nature of the tasks.
 In classification, predictions are typically atomic, structured, and simple, whereas for text or code generation, predictions are often tokens of varying length and are unstructured.
-There is more to double-check and more to fix in an AI-generated code completion scenario, which motivates our research to explore how to effectively compute and present uncertainty in this context.
-We discuss specific methods to compute uncertainty for large language models in Section~\ref{sec:uncertainty}.